yuanpengX/MASS/README.md

 ### Test with pre-trained models
 - The trained multi-speices model were stored in `./checkpoint`
-- run the script `src/main.py` to generate prediction on test data, it will also report AUPRC and AUPR on the given data.
-Example code:
+- You can run the script `./src/main.py` to generate prediction on test data, and the results will be stored in `./predict_result`.
+It will also report AUPRC and AUPR based on the given data and label.
+Sample code:
 ```bash
 cd src
 python ./src/main.py --name mass --data full_data --sn 8 --mode test --fold 0 --gpu 0